ecalzavarini/Burgers-equation-convection-diffusion-in-2D/README.md

 Initial Conditions : setting u = 3 between 0.75(x,y) and 1.25(x,y)  as the I.C.s

-Boundery Conditions : u= 1 for x=0, 2
+Boundary Conditions : u= 1 for x=0, 2
       		      u= 1 for y=0, 2